rishavmngo/Auto-close/README.md

 Improvements:

-1. Some way to indetify when to expand like not to expand in if else or for loops
+1. Some way to indetify when to expand.
+Like not to expand in `if` else or `for` loops